 Your own birthday (Personal Day).

-For Awards, the minimum billing requirement of 95 hours per month assumes it can be done on a yearly basis of taking 5.4 weeks of vacation, holiday, sick, personal days off in a year.
+For Awards, the minimum billing requirement of 95 hours per month assumes it can be done on a yearly basis by taking 5.4 weeks (27 days) of vacation, holiday, sick, and personal days off in a year.
 This 1140 hours billing per year is lower than most law offices and was lowered twice at this office.
-Working 46.6 weeks x 5 days a week = 233 work days per year.
-1140 hours billing / 233 days = 4.89 hours per day for the 233 days one could be working.
+Working 46.6 weeks x 5 days a week = 233 workdays per year.
+1140 hours billing / 233 days = 4.9 hours per day for the 233 days one could be working.

-If a Legal Staffer wanted to take off 1 extra week a year and still bill 1140 hours/year: Working 45.6 weeks x 5 days a week = 228 work days a year.
-1140 hours billing / 228 days = 5.00 hours per day for the 228 days one could be working.
+If a Legal Staffer wanted to take off 1 extra week a year and still bill 1140 hours/year: working 45.6 weeks x 5 days a week = 228 workdays a year.
+1140 hours billing / 228 days = 5.0 hours per day for the 228 days one could be working.

-For Performance Pay “time and a half” bonus pay, that minimum remains at 100 hours per month as it has been since ~ 2009.
-As of late 2018, there are no longer any other minimums, thresholds, bonuses or subtractions that are applied to Performance Pay based on hours billed.
+For Performance Pay, to benefit from “time and a half” bonus pay, that minimum remains at 600 hours per semester (average of 100 hours per month) as it has been since ~ 2009.
+Examples follow:

-AVOIDING VACATION CONFLICTS (Vacation is defined as any day or days off from working.)
+¶15 AVOIDING VACATION CONFLICTS (Vacation is defined as any day or days off from work.)

-It is each vacationer’s responsibility to anticipate and avoid vacation conflicts and follow guidelines below.
-All vacation schedules must be made on Mollie’s master office Vacation Calendar to insure there are no conflicts.
-Such vacation schedules should also appear on vacationer’s own calendar.
-Insure that all days are blanked out – not just first and last.
+It is each vacationer’s responsibility to anticipate and avoid vacation conflicts and follow the guidelines below.
+All vacation schedules must be made on Mollie’s master office Vacation Calendar to ensure there are no conflicts.
+Such vacation schedules should also appear on the vacationer’s own calendar.
+Ensure that all days are blanked out – not just first and last.
 This must be done manually on our current Google calendars.
-Mollie will double check for conflicts and report them immediately to Marilyn so they can be worked out.
+Mollie will double-check for conflicts and report them immediately to Marilyn so they can be worked out.
 Mollie will email out a master office Vacation Schedule Report by the end of each month listing everyone’s scheduled days off.
-When a vacation conflict arises, one or more employee’s vacation may be cancelled.
-Which one gets cancelled will be a judgement call by Marilyn depending on standing, merit and the situation.
-It behooves each employee to schedule vacations early, insure it is on Mollie’s Monthly Reports and guard against another employee causing a conflict.
+When a vacation conflict arises, one or more employee’s vacations may be canceled.
+Which one gets canceled will be a judgment call by Marilyn depending on standing, merit, and the situation.
+It behooves each employee to schedule vacations early, ensure it is on Mollie’s Monthly Reports, and guard against another employee causing a conflict.